“Holy fuck,” Peter breathed.

 The three of them were staring at a human brain suspended in soft blue liquid, contained in something that looked like an oversized plasma ball.
-Energy bolts—with symbols and designs spiraling around them—were dancing from the brain out to the surface of the ball.
-Nordic runes, Buddhist mandalas, Greek symbols…they were all shifting and morphing, changing in color and size.
+Energy bolts—they were surrounded by spiraling chains of symbols and designs—were dancing from the brain to the surface of the transparent ball.
+Nordic runes, Buddhist mandalas, Greek symbols…they were shifting and morphing, changing in color and size.
 Amazingly, the brain was the least interesting part of the whole setup.

 “Hey—guys.”
-He leaned forward, staring at the circle of candles ringing the six-foot pentagram beneath the brain’s containment chamber.
+He leaned forward, studying the circle of candles ringing the six-foot pentagram beneath the containment sphere.
 “Check it out.”
-He pointed at a grimoire—one of seven that were arranged throughout the pentagram.
+He pointed at a grimoire—one of seven that were arranged on the pentagram.
 “The Necronomicon.
 It’s not even a real book.
-Lovecraft invented it so he could use it in his stories.”
+Lovecraft invented it so he could use it in stories.”

 Kora squinted at it, then shook her head, irritated.
 “How do you deactivate the zen zaps?”

 “Visualize a downward spiral, as if you were right above it and looking into its center.”